enemonsieur/offis_repo/PROJECTS/fMRI data analysis/Talk 9 -.md

 How do we get the mean of the betas?
 	We get the mean by minimizing the error (the residuals).
 Because it will give the smallest difference from the mean x-xhat, which is as close at the mean as it can get-

+What are the X of the second level?
+	A column of one.
+This is to get the mean of the Betas (on the 2nd level)>0.
+But if you wanna compare 2 samples, then you need to compare 2 different means,  and you X them by a X = 10 subjects  * colum 2 means and  the Betas= 2betas * 10 subjects
+What